Har1usrD/Hello-World/README.md

    Hi there!

-   Har1usrD here,I like C+ + and algo's (my television left foer a vacation).
+   Har1usrD here,I like C+ + and algo's (my television left for a vacation).
    I tried a algo to find out where,dear GOD what the heck is .